sanusart/json-schema-batch-generator/README.md

 # json-schema-batch-generator

-Convert a directory of json files to json-schema files in a batch node
+Convert a directory of json files to json-schema files in a batch mode

 ## Installation